 If you’re interested in learning how to help athletes achieve optimal athletic performance at the high school, collegiate, or professional levels, the UF online M.S. in Sport Management with a specialization in High Performance Coaching (HPC) may be the right fit for you.
 The specialization is designed to enhance the efficacy of active coaches and to better prepare students for managerial coaching positions or careers in athletic administration.
 Individuals who will benefit from this training path include those pursuing career trajectories leading to these positions: head coach; associate head coach or coordinator; strength and conditioning coordinator; or sport administrator (working directly with coaching staffs).

 The HPC specialization includes 15 credit hours of coursework that can be used to satisfy the elective requirement for the M.S. in Sport Management degree program.
 Courses from this specialization’s curriculum may also be taken as individual electives by students not pursuing a specialization.

-Focusing on both the psychological and physiological elements of athlete performance training, the required courses are designed to offer theoretical and practical insight into creating an effective performance evaluation and development program.
+Focusing on both the psychological and social elements of athlete performance training, the required courses are designed to offer theoretical and practical insight into creating an effective performance evaluation and development program.
 Drawing from the latest research, you’ll learn to work with athletes to assess their abilities and develop programs to foster skill development and enhance performance.
 You’ll also acquire a deeper understanding of how coaches can apply sport management principles to team management.

 To learn more about the University of Florida’s online master’s in sport management and download a free brochure, fill out the fields below.
 You can also call (877) 665-3860 to speak to one of our academic coordinators about the program.